Out and about

 Electric car batteries have undergone considerable advances in recent years.
 The lithium-ion technology has become established in the market and is built into most models.

 • Structure: A lithium-ion battery consists of several components.
-The most important of these are anodes and cathodes, the electrolytes and the separator film.
+The most important elements are anodes and cathodes, the electrolytes and the separator film.
 Anodes are generally made of graphite, while cathodes are a mix of lithium compounds such as lithium cobalt oxide or lithium iron phosphate.
 The electrolyte is a fluid or a gel from an ionic bond which enables the ions to flow between the anodes and cathodes.
 The separator film is a thin layer placed between the anode and cathode to prevent short circuiting.

 • Operating principle: When the battery is charged, lithium ions move through the electrolytes from the cathode to the anode, where they are saved.
 When the battery discharges, the lithium ions flow back to the cathode, where they release their electric energy.
 A battery management system (BMS) monitors and controls the charging and discharging of the battery in order to ensure that it’s working safely and efficiently.
 The BMS also protects the battery from overcharging and overheating.